-After his intense training session throughout the week, Pacquaio’s diet and recovery was absolutely key if he wanted perform at the highest level.
-However the 8 weight division world champion was very old school in his methods.
+After his intense training session throughout the week, Pacquaio’s diet and recovery were absolutely key if he wanted to perform at the highest level.
+However, the 8 weight division world champion was very old school in his methods.

 Check out my articles on recovery for boxers below for more on this area:

 - Rest Day For Boxing | What Should You Do?

 - 10 Effective Tips To Help Muscle Recovery After Boxing Training